rebelsky/csc207c/pages/los.md

 #### Development #9: Use libraries

+Do not use `java.lang.String` as the library.

 Please focus on libraries in which you don't know the internals.
 (That is, don't say "I used Sam's X class.")
-You've demonstrated knowledge of using such libraries in the Code Reading LO.
+You've already demonstrated knowledge of using such libraries in the Code Reading LA.
+I want you to describe the use of a library which you only understand through the documentation.

+Please don't use libraries that get used in your programs, but that you haven't used directly, such as the speech libraries from the AAC MP.

 Most of the libraries you've used are from the Java API.